-The steaming rate (the rate at which a boiler [steam generator] produces steam and normally expressed in lbs/hr or kg/hr) is frequently misunderstood.
+The steaming rate (the rate at which an industrial steam boiler [industrial steam generator] produces steam and normally expressed in lbs/hr or kg/hr) is frequently misunderstood.
 This can lead to the purchase of the wrong size boiler.
 Therefore, it is essential that you know these steaming rate definitions and the steaming rate be qualified when selecting a boiler size.

 The three common steaming rate terms are: